cesarrodrig/kindroam/README.md

 Export Kindle highlights to Roam, grouping them by books.

+## Use Case

+`KindRoam` is for people who:

+* usually read books or articles not purchased through Amazon and
+* want to import their Kindle highlights in Roam and
+* don't want to pay for Readwise just to do this.

+Kindle highlights can be accessed at read.amazon.com but only for books that were bought in the Kindle store.
+If you use something like Instapaper or import your ebooks by email or USB, your highlights are only accessible through a file called `My Clippings.txt` inside your Kindle.
+That makes it extremely annoying if you want to use your highlights as a starting point for a book summary or re-read them without having to click through the ebook.

+There is an app called Readwise that offers the feature of exporting Kindle highlights by directly parsing `My Clippings.txt` but it is a paid app.
+It offers great features but if you want to keep your toolbox small and focused on Roam, it might not make sense to pay only for the exporting.

+## Description

 KindRoam exports Kindle highlights into Roam pages, grouping them by book and writting them as Markdown files.
 It keeps track of the last time the highlights were exported so only the newest ones are used.